Farberware Classic Yosemite Stovetop Percolator

 | perk knob (on lid) See-through glass knob to watch perking; sits on the lid, not in the coffee. | Soda-Lime Glass | No |

-A classic mirror-polished stainless steel stovetop percolator that brews 8 cups.
+A classic mirror-polished stainless steel stovetop percolator that brews 8 cups (model 50124).
 Water in the base is drawn up the central stem and repeatedly showered over grounds in the metal basket until the coffee reaches strength, which you watch through the glass knob on the lid.
-Because the entire brew path is stainless steel, hot water never runs through plastic tubing or a plastic tank the way it does in an automatic drip machine.
 Works on gas, electric, and (per Farberware) induction cooktops.

 Pros